-The Long Term Plan for each class links the EQUALS topics to the relevant National Curriculum content to allow Teachers to easily adapt, differentiate and extend learning.
-It also references the STRATA units which give further teaching ideas and activities.
-The overview contains the focus of each term; content and activities are as per Teachers' Medium Term Plans which enables activities to be matched appropriately to pupils' needs and ability levels.
+The Long Term Plan for each class links as best as is possible the EQUALS topics to the relevant National Curriculum content to allow teachers to easily adapt differentiate and extend learning.
+It also references the STRATA units which give further teaching ideas and differentiated activities.
+The overview contains the focus of each term; content and activities are as per teachers' Medium Term Plans which enables activities to be matched appropriately to pupils' needs and ability levels.

 In order to build a sequential curriculum that ensures pupils have the opportunity to revisit prior learning and embed core concepts it has been important to consider how we balance the content-rich National Curriculum with an appropriate pace of learning for our pupils.
+To ensure that we are able to do this, and offer opportunities for inquiry-based learning, we have set out the National Curriculum as below: